-"Salary" includes gross salary; overtime; reserved rights to London weighting or London allowances; recruitment and retention allowances; private office allowances and any other allowance (including benefits in kind) to the extent that it is subject to UK taxation and any gratia payments.
+"Salary" includes gross salary; overtime; reserved rights to London weighting or London allowances; recruitment and retention allowances; private office allowances and any other allowance to the extent that it is subject to UK taxation and any gratia payments.
 Non Executive Directors are part time non-pensionable appointments.